Friday, 30 January 2015

 1600

-The best marginal return you got in above case was by employing only a further labour of 200.
-After that recruitment, you should stop increasing the labour and concentrate on improving the other factors of production.
+The best marginal return you achieved in the above case came from employing an additional 200 units of labor.
+After that recruitment, you should stop increasing labor and focus on improving the other factors of production.

 Friday, 16 January 2015

 For example, take a plate of meals.
-From the first plate of meals, suppose you get utmost satisfaction say 100 points.
-If you go for another round, you may get 60 points and from a third round you may get only 30 points.
-If you take one more round, then, it may not give you any more utility and it will become 0 points or in negative points from that round.
+From the first plate of meals, suppose you get the utmost satisfaction, say 100 percentage.
+If you go for another plate, you may get 60% satisfaction, and from a third plate you may get only 30%.
+If you take one more round, then it may not give you any more utility, and it may provide a negative result from that meal.
 You may even begin to vomit and get sick.

 So, automatically, you will stop consuming more of that product even at a second or third round itself.

-Hotels and Restaurants assume this law of diminishing utility as their safe point when they run full meal menus or buffer systems.
-Because, they are confident that nobody can eat excessively more than upto a certain limit.
-So, they can safely fix the prices of food according to that maximum limit calculated through this law of diminishing utility as follows:
+Hotels and Restaurants assume this law of diminishing utility as their safe point when they run full meal menus or buffet systems.
+(You must be aware that full meals or buffets do not have any restrictions on how much food you eat).
+As they are confident that nobody can eat (excessively) more than up to a certain limit, they can be free of any losses in their business.

-In the above example of meals, the marginal utilities at each stage are as follows:
+In the above example of meals, the marginal utilities for each extra plate are as follows:

 Wednesday, 14 January 2015

-Scarcity means lack of enough quantity of anything.
-It denotes to a situation where your requirements are for more quantities than those available to you.
-So, you experience shortage of items or resources to satisfy your demands.
+Scarcity means a lack of enough quantity of anything.
+It refers to a situation where your requirements are far more than available goods.
+So, you experience a shortage of items or resources to satisfy your demands.
+This shortage is referred to as scarcity.

-• Utility is measured or assessed by the degree of consumer's willingness to pay a certain amount of money to gain that utility.
+• Utility is measured in terms of the degree of a consumer's willingness to pay a certain amount of money to gain that utility.

-• It is rather some assumption that the product has certain amount of utility equal to the price paid the consumer to have it.
+• It is rather an assumption that the product has a certain amount of utility equal to the price paid by the consumer to have it.

-• The consumer is ready to pay an increased amount of price to obtain that level of satisfaction as he wants to get it instead of changing to other products or services.
-This means that he is getting a good level of utility from that goods or service.
+• The consumer is ready to pay an increased amount of price to obtain that level of satisfaction, as he wants to get it instead of changing to other products or services.
+This means that he is getting a good level of utility from that good or service.
 So the product has that much amount of utility that he is willing to pay to have it.

-Total utility refers to the total quantity or measurement of satisfaction derived by a consumer by purchasing different number of units of the product.
-If you consume one unit, you will get certain level of satisfaction.
+Total utility refers to the total quantity or measurement of satisfaction derived by a consumer by purchasing different numbers of units of the product.
+If you consume one unit, you will get a certain level of satisfaction.
 If you get another unit, the level will increase.
-So the total satisfaction derived by you increases, as you go on adding more units.
-This total satisfaction derived is known as total utility of that product for you.
+So the total satisfaction derived goes on increasing as you go on adding more units.
+This total satisfaction derived is known as the total utility of that product for you.

 Marginal utility refers to the extra amount of satisfaction derived by you when you consume one more unit of anything.

 Normally, a consumer will derive more satisfaction from the first unit that he consumes.
-As he goes on increasing his consumption, the extra unit that he purchases will not give him so much satisfaction that he experienced from the previous unit.
+As he goes on increasing his consumption, the extra unit that he purchases will not give him as much satisfaction as he derived from the previous unit.
 So the extra satisfaction is decreased gradually as he increases his quantity.
 This quantum of extra satisfaction is known as the marginal utility of that product to him.

-For example, take the case of your child eating choco bar candy.
-The first candy will give him utmost satisfaction.
-The second candy may not be so much appealing as he already got satisfied by the first candy.
-If you give him a third and a fourth one, he may not want to eat it any more.
-On the other hand, if you give only one candy and then a cup of ice cream or milkshake, he can derive same amount of satisfaction from both the candy and the ice cream or milkshake.
-So his total utility will be more than that he gets by eating 3 or 4 choco bars.
+For example, take the case of your child eating a chocolate bar.
+The first candy will give him the utmost satisfaction.
+The second candy may not be so appealing, as he already got satisfied by the first candy.
+If you give him a third and a fourth one, he may not want to eat it anymore.
+On the other hand, if you give only one candy and then a cup of ice cream or milkshake, he can derive the same amount of satisfaction from both the candy and the ice cream or milkshake.
+So his total utility will be more than what he gets by eating 3 or 4 choco bars.

 Example - 1